Lunalilo: Illness and death

 On his deathbed, he requested a burial at Kawaiahaʻo Church on the church's ground.
 He wanted, he said, to be "entombed among (my) people, rather than the kings and chiefs" at the Royal Mausoleum in Nuʻuanu Valley.
 This was due to a feud between Lunalilo and the Kamehameha family over his mother Kekāuluohi's exclusion from the list of royalty to be buried there.

 Thus, on November 23, 1875, his remains were taken from the Mausoleum, where it had rested temporarily awaiting the completion of the Lunalilo Mausoleum, to the completed tomb on the grounds of Kawaiahaʻo Church.
 His father requested a second funeral and a 21-gun salute from Kalākaua like during his first funeral.
 Kalākaua granted the second funeral but refused to allow the 21-gun salute.
 During this procession, eyewitness reports stated that a sudden storm arose, and that twenty-one rapid thunderclaps echoed across Honolulu which came to be known as the "21-gun salute."

 Like his predecessor, Lunalilo did not designate an heir to the throne.
 It was said he had intended for Queen Emma to succeed him, but died before a formal proclamation could be made.
 The most prevalent explanation of this delay is regarding his democratic principles: he wished to have the people choose their next ruler.
 However, the constitution of 1864 had charged the legislature, not the people, with the task of electing the next king.
 In the end, Kalākaua of the House of Kalākaua was voted to succeed Lunalilo as king.
 The election provoked the Honolulu Courthouse riots in which supporters of Queen Emma targeted legislators who supported Kalākaua; thirteen legislators were injured, with J. W. Lonoaea the only one to die from his injuries.

 Legacy

-In his will, Lunalilo set aside lands for the establishment of the Lunalilo Home, the first charitable trust established by a Hawaiian aliʻi trust, to house the poor, destitute, and infirmed people of Hawaiian descent, with preference given to older people.
+In his will, Lunalilo set aside lands for the establishment of the Lunalilo Home, the first charitable trust established by a Hawaiian aliʻi trust, to house the poor, destitute, and infirm people of Hawaiian descent, with preference given to older people.

+In popular culture

+The 2025 play "Outlandish" by the Kumu Kahua Theatre dramatizes his encounter with Victorian writer Isabella Bird as she travels in Hilo, Kaipo Dudoit portrays him.